MicrosoftEdge/WebView2Feedback/specs/CookieManagement.md

   /// Deletes cookies with matching name and uri.
   /// Cookie name is required.
-  /// If uri is specified, deletes all cookies with the given name where domain
+  /// All cookies with the given name where domain
-  /// and path match provided URI.
+  /// and path match provided URI are deleted.
   HRESULT DeleteCookies([in] LPCWSTR name, [in] LPCWSTR uri);

   /// Deletes cookies with matching name and domain/path pair.